opensbli/opensbli/README.md

 make docs
 ```

 This will build the documentation in HTML format and can be opened in a Web browser.
+Alternatively, the OpenSBLI documentation can be viewed on [Read the Docs](http://opensbli.readthedocs.io/).

 ## Citing